CMCDD/T_SELEX/README.md

 ### Hdock extension
 - First dowload the stand alone software from the HDock webserver: http://hdock.phys.hust.edu.cn/
-- secondly creat the directory called sofware and paste the HDOC
+- Secondly create the directory called sofware and paste the HDOCKlite-v1.1 directory there.

 ## Usage